damianmunoz/shelter_encounter/README.md

 Acknowledgments ->

-Professor Omar
-Special thanks to Professor Omar for guidance and encouragement throughout the development of this project.
+Professor Omar: Special thanks to Professor Omar for guidance and encouragement throughout the development of this project.
 Your mentorship has been invaluable in shaping the vision and execution of Shelter Encounter.

 Future Work

 This MVP lays the groundwork for future improvements and features: